 Look Within Your Affordability Range

 Once you know how much house you can afford, stick to your budget.
 If you have a real estate agent who consistently shows you houses outside of your mortgage approval amount, they aren’t working in your best interest.
-At 1SlickHome.com and The Geoff Slick Team at Keller Williams, we understand your wants versus your practical affordability.
+At 1SlickHome.com and The Geoff Slick Team, we understand your wants versus your practical affordability.
 We don’t want you to get the house of your dreams, only to find yourself unable to put food in its fridge each month.
 We will help you patiently watch the listings for homes you can really afford and live in comfortably.

 We’ll also help you be realistic about your future home.
 You may wind up outside your favorite neighborhood but within your desired school district.
 You might choose to purchase the house with the mint green bathtub, wallpaper in every room, and unfinished basement because the house itself is in great shape, and you’ll be able to make improvements over time as you build equity.

 If you’re worried that you may be going after more house than you can afford, contact us to get started on a practical plan to home ownership that doesn’t make your new house the poor house.
-1SlickHome.com and The Geoff Slick Team at Keller Williams works with buyers and sellers all over Montgomery and Bucks Counties, including Lansdale, North Wales, Doylestown, Quakertown, Harleysville, Souderton, Perkasie, Chalfont, Collegeville, and more.
+1SlickHome.com and The Geoff Slick Team works with buyers and sellers all over Montgomery and Bucks Counties, including Lansdale, North Wales, Doylestown, Quakertown, Harleysville, Souderton, Perkasie, Chalfont, Collegeville, and more.